Sunday, March 17, 2013

 "Witness" (1985) is an edge-of-the-seat thriller that helped put Kelly McGillis on the map.

 "Peggy Sue Got Married" (1986) is one of my favorite Kathleen Turner films, but I will admit that it's a bit difficult to believe that the 32-year old Turner is a high school student.
 If you can suspend your disbelief, you will be rewarded by this charming time travel story.
 At first I agreed with all of the critics who blasted Nicolas Cage for his performance as Peggy Sue's boyfriend/husband.
-Now when I watch it, I find that overall his performance fits, with just a few glitches of wackiness that don't seem to fit.
-It also seems like it must have gotten some heavy-duty last-minute editing as there are lines in the script that would lead you to believe that more was to come.
+Now when I watch it, I find that overall his performance fits, with just a few glitches of wackiness that seem to come from nowhere.
+It also appears that this film must have gotten some heavy-duty last-minute editing as there are lines in the script that would lead you to believe that more was to come.
 Rosalie, the girl in the wheelchair in the present has no role in the past.
 There is whispered (and not whispered) talk about the financial difficulties that Peggy Sue's father is facing, but nothing comes of it.
 Peggy Sue intimates that in the future she has unresolved issues with her sister, but that also vaporizes into nothing.
-Minor points about this movie that effectively wraps the audience in the warm glow of nostalgia with a tinge of regret.
+These are just minor points about a movie that effectively wraps the audience in the warm glow of nostalgia laced with a tinge of regret.

 "Stand by Me" (1986) is a sweet movie about childhood friends with a perfect cast and a perfect script that doesn't pull any punches with cheap emotional tricks.